emscripten-core/emscripten/site/source/docs/api_reference/emscripten.h.rst

 	:param db_name: The name of the database to check in
 	:param file_id: The name of the file to check
-	:param perror: An out parameter that will be filled with a non-zero value if the file exists in that database.
+	:param pexists: An out parameter that will be filled with a non-zero value if the file exists in that database.
 	:param perror: An out parameter that will be filled with a non-zero value if an error occurred.

-.. c:function:: void emscripten_idb_load(const char *db_name, const char *file_id, void** pbuffer, int* pnum, int *perror);

 Asyncify functions